Bail set at $1 million for Louisiana deputy marshals charged in boy's death

 “That simply just wasn’t true,” he told CNN on Monday.

-Edmonson said state police were trying to figure out why the officers chased Few’s car and what caused them to shoot.
+Edmonson said state police were trying to figure out why the officers chased Few and what caused them to shoot.
 No firearms were found in Few’s vehicle, he said.

+Megan Dixon, Few’s girlfriend, said they had been at a bar the night of the shooting.
+Both left separately after getting into an argument.
+Dixon said the chase began shortly after Few approached her while stopped at an intersection.

+Dixon also said Few and Greenhouse recently had a confrontation.
+Greenhouse, a former high school classmate of Dixon‘s, had sent her several messages on Facebook and showed up at the home Dixon and Few shared.

 State police announced the charges against Stafford and Greenhouse on Friday after reviewing footage of the shooting captured on another officer’s body camera.